A B C

 Bitewings - X-rays that help a dentist diagnose cavities.

-Bonding - Application of tooth-colored resin materials to the surface of the teeth.
+Bonding - Application of tooth-colored resin materials to the surface

 Bridge - A fixed or removable appliance that replaces lost teeth.